Periodic Normal Forms for Bifurcations of Limit Cycles in DDEs: Variation-of-constants formula for the adjoint problem

 \section{Variation-of-constants formula for the adjoint problem}

 In this section of the appendix, we will prove that solutions of an inhomogeneous perturbed abstract ordinary differential equation are precisely given by an abstract integral equation.
 This result is important in the proof of \Cref{thm:adjoint eigenfunctions}.
+Let $J \subseteq \mathbb{R}$ be an interval and suppose that $(s,t) \in \Omega_J^\star$.
+Consider an inhomogeneous perturbation $f : J \to X^\star $ on the generator $A^\star(s)$ to the adjoint problem \cite[Equation (5.8)]{Clement1988}.
+This yields the initial value problem